Spectral Galerkin method for the zero dispersion limit of the fractional Korteweg-de Vries equation: Zero Dispersive Limit

 \item We have observed that decreasing of exponent $\alpha$ leads to increased in oscillations due to weaker dispersion.
 Figure \ref{fig:alphavar} shows that variations in $\alpha$ affect the approximate solution, also reduces the numerical oscillatory zone for fixed $\varepsilon = 10^{-1}$ and time $t = 0.5$.

-\item Error estimates in Table \ref{tab:error_tableeps} with respect to $\varepsilon$ show that the error decreases proportionally with $\varepsilon$, indicating that the numerical solution closely approximates the asymptotic solution \eqref{hopfsoln} and \eqref{asyptoticsol} for sufficiently small $\varepsilon$.
-For larger values of $\varepsilon$ (order $1$), the significant dispersion eliminates the oscillatory zone for smooth solutions, and the numerical solution $U^N_\varepsilon$ aligns well with the fractional KdV equation \eqref{fkdv}. \end{itemize}
+\item The error estimates presented in Table \ref{tab:error_tableeps} with respect to $\varepsilon$ demonstrate that the error decreases proportionally with $\varepsilon$.
+This indicates that the numerical solution closely approximates the exact solution of \eqref{fkdv} even for sufficiently small values of $\varepsilon$ when $t = 0.2 < t_c$ and $t = 0.4 > t_c$.
+For larger values of $\varepsilon$ (of order 1), the significant dispersion eliminates the oscillatory behavior for smooth solutions, allowing the numerical solution $U_{\varepsilon,N}$ to align well with the fractional KdV equation \eqref{fkdv}.